uzair-ashraf/expense-tracker/README.md

 - User can edit expense
 - User can switch to landscape mode
 - User can select date of expense
-- User can see chart of expenses based of day of the week
+- User can see chart of expenses based off the day of the week

 ## Preview